threepointone/partyserver/packages/partyserver/README.md

 import { PartySocket } from "partysocket";

 const socket = new PartySocket({
-  host: 'https://my-partyserver-app.threepointone.workers.dev`, // optional, defaults to window.location.host,
+  host: "https://my-partyserver-app.threepointone.workers.dev", // optional, defaults to window.location.host,
-  party: 'my-server', // the server name. if you use routePartykitRequest, it automatically uses the kebab-cased version of the binding name (MyServer -> my-server)
+  party: "my-server", // the server name. if you use routePartykitRequest, it automatically uses the kebab-cased version of the binding name (MyServer -> my-server)
-  room: 'my-room'
+  room: "my-room"
 });
 ```